smogon/pokemon-showdown/mods/gennext/README.md

 - Twister is now a 80 base power Flying move with a 30% confusion chance

-- Hoopa and Volcanion are released
+- Hoopa(both forms), Volcanion and Floetta-Eternal-Flower are released

 New mechanic: Signature Pokemon: